BDC Hamburger Icon

 Desktop Ooma users can change settings or get help by clicking the gear icon.
 Source: Ooma

 Ooma’s Android and iOS softphone apps display icons for incoming calls to differentiate them from personal contacts.
-They can also show which ring group a customer called, such as sales or service, ideal for small teams answering multiple lines.
+They can show which ring group a customer called, such as sales or service, ideal for small teams answering multiple lines.
+Teams can also use the Ooma Office for Google Chrome Extension to make calls or manage voicemails without leaving their browser.

 Ooma Office Features

-Ooma’s business phone service boasts more than 50 features in its base plan, Office Essentials, while the Office Pro and Pro Plus packages provide even more valuable tools, rivaling peers like Vonage and RingCentral.
+Ooma’s business phone service boasts more than 50 features in its base plan, Office Essential, while the Office Pro and Pro Plus packages provide even more valuable tools, rivaling peers such as Vonage and RingCentral.
 Learn about the functions we tested and their user-friendliness below.

 Virtual Receptionist

 Ooma’s virtual receptionist feature allows users to establish a dial-by-name directory and create custom messages for incoming calls.
-While other vendors provide sophisticated editors for intricate routing rules, Ooma offers an easy-to-navigate tool with tabs for business and after-hours actions, basic information and settings.
-We appreciate that Ooma Pro subscriptions add multilevel auto attendant support and liked that the Pro Plus plan lets us configure up to five schedules.
+Other vendors provide sophisticated editors for intricate routing rules, but Ooma offers an easy-to-navigate tool with tabs for business and after-hours actions, basic information and settings.
+We appreciate that Ooma Pro subscriptions add multilevel auto attendant support and the Pro Plus plan lets us configure up to five schedules.

 Ooma virtual receptionist